De architectura: Survival and rediscovery

+Manuscripts

 Vitruvius's work is one of many examples of Latin texts that owe their survival to the palace scriptorium of Charlemagne in the early 9th century.
-(This activity of finding and recopying classical manuscripts is part of what is called the Carolingian Renaissance.)
-Many of Vitruvius's surviving works derive from an extant manuscript rewritten there, British Library manuscript Harley 2767.
+This activity of finding and recopying classical manuscripts is part of what is called the Carolingian Renaissance.
+The London Vitruvius (British Library, Harley 2767), the oldest surviving manuscript, includes only one of the original illustrations, a rather crudely drawn octagonal wind rose in the margin.
+This was written in Germany in about 800 to 825, probably at the abbey of Saint Pantaleon, Cologne, and has been shown to be one of the most important manuscripts for the further transmission of the text.